What is organic search?

 Organic search results are based on the relevance of the website’s content to the user's search query and other organic ranking factors.

 While nowadays most marketers combine organic with paid search for improved visibility, one must keep in mind that organic search is free and organic search results are consistent and will last longer than paid ones.

 What is Organic Search Engine Optimization?

-- Generates more traffic in the long term as the organically optimized websites remain relevant to the keywords query
+- Generates more traffic in the long term as organically optimized websites remain relevant to the keyword query

 - Builds more stable trustworthiness among people